thunder789066/DnD_5e_Char_Sheet_Gen_DB/DnD_5e_Char_Sheet_Gen_DB/Diagram/README.md

 Wes designed the Class tables (Not Spells) and filled the data for all them

-Christria is in progress of designing the Spell table and filling the data
+Christria designed the Spell table and filling the data

+Wes added all empty tables for the sake of creating the Schema diagram